sook-tusk/Tech_Creative_Workflow_Using_R_and_Sublime/VScode_R_Windows_integrate.md

 // Linux requires alwaysUseActiveTerminal.
 No need in Windows.
     //"r.alwaysUseActiveTerminal": true,

-3. to run R code:
+3. to run R code: (DATED, IGNORE, for future ref only)

 - Open the R scipt.
 VSCode command palette, select